dart-archive/devtools-frontend/readme.md

     expression of the form "object.thing.otherThing" work so far, and some object references won't work (e.g. library variables).
   - A fix for one of the breakpoint location problems
+  - The dark theme is used by default, to visually distinguish it from normal devtools.
+It can be changed back in devtools settings.

 ### Bugs